Evaluating a Methodology for Increasing AI Transparency: A Case Study: Introduction

-While a universal ``AI nutritional label'' may be appropriate for more general transparency goals, it will leave gaps due to the specifics of the use case, model implementation, problem domain, and regulatory context.
-To address these gaps, we can strive for a consistent, repeatable, flexible \emph{process} for creating consumer-appropriate transparency documentation.
-Richards et al. ~\cite{factsheet-methodology-IEEE} proposed such an approach, following the principles of user-centered design, to identify the needs of both producers and consumers of AI documentation in the form of a methodology to create AI FactSheets~\cite{factsheets-2019}.
-Although promising, it has yet to be evaluated with real AI systems.
+Although a universal documentation template may be useful, it will leave gaps due to the specifics of the use case, model implementation, problem domain, and regulatory context.
+To address these gaps, we can strive instead for an efficient, repeatable \emph{process} for creating customized documentation templates.
+Richards et al. ~\cite{factsheet-methodology-IEEE} were the first to propose such an approach, following the principles of human-centered methodologies including participatory ~\cite{spinuzzi2005methodology} and value sensitive ~\cite{friedman2013value} design.
+The approach identifies the needs of both producers and consumers of AI documentation and was initially applied to the creation of customized templates for AI FactSheets~\cite{factsheets-2019}.
+Although promising, the approach has yet to be evaluated with model developers not trained in human-centered techniques. \ignore{Richards et al. [25 ] proposed such an approach, following the principles of human-centered design, to identify the needs of both producers and consumers of AI documentation in the form of a methodology to create AI FactSheets [1].}

-The FactSheets methodology is a documentation process centered on three roles: content producers, content consumers, and a FactSheet team (FS team).
-The \emph{FS team} follows the methodology and shepherds the creation of a FactSheet.
+\ignore{ CANDIDATE FOR CUTTING ... probably don't need level of detail in the following paragraph quite yet This human-centered approach~\cite{factsheet-methodology-IEEE} centers on three roles: content producers, content consumers, and a FactSheet team (FS team).
+The \emph{FS team} follows the process and shepherds the creation of a FactSheet template.
 During this process, they collaborate with both \emph{producers}, who have the information to be captured, and \emph{consumers}, who have specific documentation needs.
 The FS team determines consumers' needs and records them as fields to be completed in a FactSheet template.
-Then, the FS team iterates with producers and consumers to fill out and refine the template, producing a FactSheet.
+Then, the FS team iterates with producers and consumers to fill out and refine the template along with one or more instantiated FactSheets. }